marcoDallas/acpi_call_GUI/README.md

  * Install the acpi_call kernel module (kernel would be recompiled automatically after each update);

- * Deactivate discrete GPU;
+ * Deactivate discrete GPU after unloading its driver;

  * Automatically deactivate discrete GPU on every boot.

 ***
-This version only works with Ubuntu and his derivatives, and needs to be installed firefox.
+This version only works with Ubuntu and its derivatives, and needs to be installed firefox: it will try to open the default web browser but if it fails it will fall back and launch Firefox.

 Oder linux distros user?
 You just need the support for systemd!
 See here: [acpi_call_GUI_systemd](https://github.com/marcoDallas/acpi_call_GUI_systemd "acpi_call_GUI_systemd")
 ***